Emily Ratajkowski: Personal life

+Ratajkowski has described herself as a meat lover and told Elle magazine in 2014 that she "really likes to eat meat" and stated that she craves iron.
+In a 2015 Vogue 73 Questions interview, Ratajkowski stated the weirdest thing she has eaten is cow tongue, and said her favorite pizza is "Anything with lots of meat and cheese".

 From 2014 to 2018, Ratajkowski dated musician Jeff Magid.

 On February 23, 2018, Ratajkowski announced on Instagram that she had married actor and producer Sebastian Bear-McClard, her boyfriend of several weeks, in a New York City courthouse wedding.
 They lived in the NoHo neighborhood of Manhattan and in Los Angeles.
 On October 26, 2020, Ratajkowski confirmed she was pregnant.
 In one of her essays, she wrote about how both she and her husband did not wish to discuss their child's sex until their child was born.
 She gave birth to their son on March 8, 2021.
 In July 2022, Ratajkowski and Bear-McClard separated, and she later filed for divorce that September.
 Later that year, she identified herself as bisexual, stating: "I think sexuality is on a sliding scale.
 I don’t really believe in straight people".

-In November 2025, Ratajkowski confirmed she's in a relationship with French film director Romain Gavras.